SANE Resources logo

 A:

-My hourly fee is $150 and I will work with individuals who have extenuating financial circumstances and are willing to work on a spending plan.
-Also, although I can provide you with a receipt if you ask that you would submit to your own insurance company for out-of-network provider reimbursement, I do not file insurance directly.
+My hourly fee as of 2014 is $225 for a 55-minute therapy session; however, please call for my most current rate.
+Also, although I can provide you with a receipt if you ask that you would submit to your own insurance company for out-of-network provider reimbursement, I do not file insurance directly and do not accept copays or assignment.
 I am also happy to coordinate with psychiatrists, physicians, teachers, attorneys or other professionals who are part of your support or treatment system.
-One of the primary reasons I don't take insurance is because I believe that our client-therapist relationship can be compromised when either of us is wondering what information will find its way in to the Medical Information Database (such as your mental health diagnosis, assessments and evaluations on your progress and overall functioning, history of substance use or medication use, and communication about the number of session you attend with insurance case managers who authorize benefits).
+One of the primary reasons I don't take insurance is because I believe that our client-therapist relationship can be compromised when either of us is wondering what information will find its way in to some sort of Medical Information Database (such as your mental health diagnosis, assessments and evaluations on your progress and overall functioning, history of substance use or medication use, and communication about the number of session you attend with insurance case managers who authorize benefits).
 If you do decide to submit your sessions for reimbursement then please check with your insurance provider about what rights to confidentiality you may have given away.

 Q: Do you take walk-ins?